Salma1612/Trademarkia-AIML-Task/README.md

 Contact / Help

 For issues with deployment or API errors, please contact the project owner or refer to the documentation of FastAPI and Sentence Transformers.

----

-This README covers:

-- Project structure
-- Installation and setup
-- Dataset info
-- Precomputing embeddings
-- API endpoints with example input/output
-- Notes about `venv` and GitHub

----

-If you want, I can **also make a small “Live Deployment / Testing Instructions” section** so recruiters or anyone can test it on their machine quickly.

-Do you want me to add that?nteractive web UI design